CADDEN becomes an official distributor of CHASING ROVs in France

 Mobile mapping is a process that includes a vehicle or backpack, equipped with a GNSS system and a Lidar to collect 360° data.

-The automation of logistic tasks by autonomous vehicles (AGV: Autonomous Guided Vehicle, AMR: Autonomous Mobiles Robots, pallet trucks) is associated with Lidars, for navigation in warehouses, the detection of shelves, the installation or deposit of parcels and pallets, etc.
+In industrial sites such as warehouses and factories, the automation of logistical tasks by autonomous vehicles (AGV for ‘Autonomous Guided Vehicle’ and AMR for ‘Autonomous Mobile Robots’, pallet trucks) is associated with Lidars, for navigation in warehouses, the detection of shelves, the placement or removal of parcels and pallets, stock inspection, etc. These autonomous robots move safely while taking care to avoid obstacles (pedestrians, rails…), and optimize their journeys.

 Monitoring sensitive sites (warehouses, plants, water reserves, etc.) is a key issue for many companies and administrations.
 Associated with a dedicated application, the Lidar laser sensor is installed in strategic locations to guarantee the safety of the premises as employees, we speak about volumetric detection.